 '''

 class ExampleSim(mosaik_api.Simulator):

 def init(self):

 super().init(META)

-self.simulator = simulator.Simulator()

 self.eid_prefix = 'Model'

-self.entities = {} # Maps EIDs to model indices in self.simulator
+self.entities = {} # Maps EIDs to model instances/entities

 '''

 In our simulator's init() method (the constructor) we need to call Simulator.init() and pass the meta data dictionary to it.
 Simulator.init() will add some more information to the meta data and set it as self. meta to our instance.